trec-auto-judge/auto-judge-code/trec_auto_judge/llm/README.md

 - **Content-addressed**: Cache key is SHA-256 of (model, messages, temperature, max_tokens, extra)
 - **Automatic**: Transparent caching—same API, just set `cache_dir`

+See below for Cache Control on how to force refresh and retry on prompt parse errors.

 ## Error Handling

 ### The Result Type